Paul F. Evans: Police Commissioner

 When Bratton was sworn in as Commissioner of the New York City Police Department, Evans became acting Commissioner.
 He was one of twenty-five candidates considered for the permanent by a search committee headed by former Associate Attorney General and US Attorney Wayne Budd and, along with State Police Lt.
 Col. Kathleen O'Toole, Boston Police Superintendent Joseph Carter, and former Chicago police commander Dennis Nowicki, was one of the four finalists presented to Mayor Thomas Menino.
 Menino selected Evans because he believed Evans' knowledge of the department would facilitate change without disrupting operations.
 Evans was sworn in on February 14, 1994.

-At the time of Evans' appointment, the department was suffering from instability after Bratton's tumultuous five-month reign as commissioner and crime rates were declining from historic peaks.
+At the time of Evans' appointment, the department was suffering from instability after Bratton's tumultuous five-month reign as commissioner, and crime rates were declining from historic peaks.

-During his tenure as Police Commissioner, Evans built coalitions with other community organizations, academics, businesses, law-enforcement agencies to develop programs, one example being a program that provided summer jobs for at-risk city youth.
+During his tenure as Police Commissioner, Evans built coalitions with other community organizations, academics, businesses, and law-enforcement agencies to develop programs, one example being a program that provided summer jobs for at-risk city youth.
 While Evans was Commissioner, Boston saw crime rates drop in most categories, including a dramatic drop in gang-related violence and homicides.
 This period of peace was known as the "Boston Miracle".
-In 2002 the city experienced a 31-year low in violent crime.
+In 2002, the city experienced a 31-year low in violent crime.

 Post-BPD career

 In 2003, Evans left the department to become director of the Police Standards Unit of Britain's Home Office, which assessed the performance of British police forces and helped them improve.
 He remained with the Home Office until 2007.

 After returning to the United States, Evans worked as a security consultant.
-In 2009 he was hired by Suffolk Downs to conduct an examination of Harrah's Entertainment, the company the track chose to partner with in its bid for a resort casino.
-In January 2012, Evans was hired by the owners of Suffolk Downs to run the track's security operations while they attempt to win a state license to operate a casino.
+In 2009, he was hired by Suffolk Downs to conduct an examination of Harrah's Entertainment, the company the track chose to partner with in its bid for a resort casino.
+In January 2012, Evans was hired by the owners of Suffolk Downs to run the track's security operations while they attempted to win a state license to operate a casino.